 Delivery of this data

 The data can be obtained for specific areas of your choice, such as your company’s catchment areas or external sales regions.
-Spotzi adds the consumer styles dataset to our postal code maps so they can be used in our Mapbuilder or third-party GIS software.
+Spotzi adds the Consumer Styles to their Postal Code maps so they can be used in our Mapbuilder or third party GIS software.